 Hi, welcome to my blog.
 Here I post up short essays on literary matters, sometimes a review or an interview.
 I review regularly for The Herald and am the author of Between the Sheets: The Literary Liaisons of Nine 20th Century Women Writers (Overlook, 2010), The Picnic (Black and White, 2007) and Unfashioned Creatures (Saraband, 2013).
-I'm currently finishing a novel about Victorian Madeleine Smith, and researching a book about literary murderesses.

 On 5-star rejections and not giving up the day job